1969 24 Hours of Le Mans: Finish and post-race

 The veteran NART Ferrari 275LM finished eighth, covering 250 km less than its race-winning performance in 1965.
 With eight cars entered, Alpine had great expectations but the only one to finish was the smallest: the 1-litre A210 of Serpaggi/Ethuin finished 12th, 80 laps behind the Ford, but winning the lucrative Index of Performance covering almost 30% more distance than its small-engine target.
 For the first time since 1926 there were no all-British entries among the finishers.

 So, once again Porsche, Matra and Renault left without their coveted Le Mans victory.
 It was the first win of six for Jacky Ickx (a record that stood until 2005 when beaten by Tom Kristensen).
 He had walked across the track at the start line and still won.
 The ACO's response to that was proactive and the iconic Le Mans start was discontinued.
 Ironically Ickx himself had a road accident near Chartres while driving to Paris on the Monday morning after the race.
 A car pulled in front of his Porsche 911.
 Ickx's car ended up crushed against a utility pole.
 Ickx unbuckled his seat belt and stepped unharmed from the wrecked Porsche.

 Later in the month, Enzo Ferrari sold sufficient stock holdings in his company to the Fiat S.p.A. to raise their share to 50%.

-In another bad year for motorsport accidents, the Porsche works team lost two of their drivers at August's German Grand Prix Gerhard Mitter, driving an F2 BMW was killed in practise.
-Then Vic Elford had a major accident on the first lap with Mario Andretti.
-He survived but had broken his arm in three places.
-The race had also marked the return to racing of Henri Pescarolo, in an F2 Matra, after his test-accident.
+In another bad year for motorsport accidents, the Porsche works team lost four of its drivers at the August 1969 German Grand Prix which took place a week before the final WSC race, the 1000 km Zeltweg, where Porsche factory drivers had to support potential Porsche 917 customers.
+Gerhard Mitter, driving an BMW 269 F2 within the F1 contest, was killed in practise.
+The other two BMW were withdrawn, and Hans Herrmann withdrew his Lotus F2 entry, too.
+Mitter's teammate Udo Schütz retired from racing altogether.
+Then Vic Elford had a major accident on the first lap with Mario Andretti and broke his arm in three places.
+The German F2-within-F1 race had also marked the return to racing of Henri Pescarolo, in an F2 Matra, after his test-accident.

 Finally, Jacques Loste, race director of the ACO since 1957, retired later in the year.
 His successor was the manufacturer/engineer, and Le Mans veteran, Charles Deutsch.